Timeline of the Israeli–Palestinian conflict in 2023: 10 March

 A 21-year-old Palestinian man from Saniriya was shot and killed by an Israeli settler near the settlement of Karnei Shomron near Qalqilya.
 The Israeli military said that the Palestinian, armed with knives and explosive devices, had entered a farm with the intention of carrying out an attack.
 He allegedly threw two explosive devices before being killed.
 He was not known to have any relations with militant groups.

 Israeli forces killed a 16-year-old Palestinian during confrontations near Qalqilya.
 According to the military the youth threw a Molotov cocktail at an army post "from a close range."

 12 March

-Israeli forces killed three Palestinians at a checkpoint near Nablus.
+Israeli forces killed three Palestinian gunmen at a checkpoint near Nablus.
 Four Palestinians were traveling in a car.
 The military said that "gunmen opened fire" at an army position.
+1 Palestinian turned himself in and was arrested.

 16 March

 Israeli forces killed four Palestinians during a raid on Jenin.
 Two of the dead were claimed by Palestinian sources as a senior member of Hamas and another of Islamic Jihad.
 A third was a 16-year-old boy and the identity of the fourth is not currently known.

 The boy was shot in the head while lying motionless and face down on the ground.
 Breaking the Silence called the shooting an "extrajudicial execution" and the European Union demanded an immediate transparent investigation into the killing.
+A subsequent investigation and 3D reconstruction published in May by the Washington Post concluded that Israeli forces killed the boy, that he was one of least 16 civilians in the area as Israeli forces fired more than 20 shots that killed the two militants, neither of whom appeared to be armed, subsequently shooting one of the militants multiple times after he was incapacitated in an apparent extrajudicial execution.